The Best Hard Hats, Tested and Reviewed

 Material and Design

-• HDPE: A low-cost, lightweight material usually found in budget hard hats.
+• High-density polyethylene (HDPE): A low-cost, lightweight material usually found in budget hard hats.
 It’s tough but can be subject to cracking.

-• ABS: Another tough, affordable material.
+• Acrylonitrile Butadiene Styrene (ABS): Another tough, affordable material.
 However, it doesn’t have high solvent resistance.

-• Fiberglass: Usually made with a laminating process that provides great strength.
+• Fiberglass: Typically produced through a laminating process that provides great strength.
 Fiberglass hard hats cost more to make, and therefore more to purchase.
 Plus, they can be comparatively heavy.

-• Carbon fiber: A super-tough lightweight material that is also brittle so it is usually combined with some form of resin.
-The result is a high level of protection from impact, good electrical resistance, but an expensive price tag.
+• Carbon fiber: A lightweight material with extremely high strength and stiffness, but also brittle, so it is usually combined with resin.
+The result is a high level of protection from impact and good electrical resistance, but an expensive price tag.

 • Phenolic resin: A very hard synthetic polymer often laminated with fiberglass.
 Its main advantage is having heat resistance of up to 350 degrees Fahrenheit.